Lisboa Card: Combination Ticket

 The monastery is also home to the ‘Maritime Museum’ and the ‘National Archaeology Museum’ which also provide further insights into Portugal's rich history and heritage.

-The monastery is still an incredibly important location for the city, so much so that 'The Treaty of Lisbon' was actually signed in the monastery in 2007.
-The monastery attracts around 2.5m people each year.
+The monastery is still incredibly important to the city, so much so that 'The Treaty of Lisbon' was signed in the monastery in 2007.

 Tram 28